-Both CCGs have in place five year plans which show how we will bring together primary, community, mental health and learning disability services with local authority, voluntary and the independent care sector to deliver the right care in the right place.
+Both CCGs have in place five year plans which show how we will bring together primary, community and mental health services and learning disabilities with local authority, voluntary and the independent care sector to deliver the right care in the right place.
 There is no one size fits all.
 What might work in more urban areas may not be right for the more rural communities and we are continuing to involve local people in developing these plans.